MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 Notice that the first letter of each member name is changed from uppercase to lowercase.
 This transformation is part of the support that JavaScript provides to enable the natural use of the Windows Runtime.
 Namespaces and class names are Pascal-cased.
 Member names are camel-cased except for event names, which are all lowercase.
 See [Using the Windows Runtime in JavaScript](https://docs.microsoft.com/scripting/jswinrt/using-the-windows-runtime-in-javascript).
 The rules for camel casing can be confusing.
 A series of initial uppercase letters normally appears as lowercase, but if three uppercase letters are followed by a lowercase letter, only the first two letters appear in lowercase: for example, a member named IDStringKind appears as idStringKind.
 In Visual Studio, you can build your Windows Runtime component project and then use IntelliSense in your JavaScript project to see the correct casing.

 In similar fashion, the .NET Framework provides support to enable the natural use of the Windows Runtime in managed code.
-This is discussed in subsequent sections of this article, and in the articles [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md) and [.NET Framework Support for UWP apps and Windows Runtime](https://docs.microsoft.com/dotnet/standard/cross-platform/support-for-windows-store-apps-and-windows-runtime).
+This is discussed in subsequent sections of this article, and in the articles [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md) and [.NET Framework Support for UWP apps and Windows Runtime](https://docs.microsoft.com/dotnet/standard/cross-platform/support-for-windows-store-apps-and-windows-runtime).

 ## Create a simple user interface